 It's possible to import content that is related to one or more contentlets that already exist in the system.
 Content can be related on import regardless of whether the relationship exists between two different Content Types or the Content Type is related to itself.

-In the image shown below, a relationship has been created between two different Content Types - Employee and Location.
-Several locations have already been created as content in the system.
+In the image shown below, a relationship field has been added on two different Content Types - Employee and Location.
+Several “Employees” and “Locations” have already been created as content in the system.

 To import the desired content, choose the “Import Content” option instead of the add new content option on the Content Search manager.

 Choose the Content Type, content language version to import, a workflow action and, if needed, download the sample .CSV file.